 Moreover, in a digital economy, computers will continue to be a part of almost every aspect of our daily lives.
 For countries to maintain a competitive edge, they must attract the best talents in the computing and software field.
 With this in mind, you can imagine how your computer science degree can put you in high-paying jobs in the future.

 Computer science jobs can lead you to lucrative careers as many companies offer top dollar salaries even for entry-level positions.
-Based on data from BLS, computer scientists receive a median salary of $126,830 (BLS, 2021).
+Based on data from Payscale, computer scientists receive a median salary of $81,037 (Payscale, 2023).
+And the prospect of high information technology degree salary has been one of the main motivations for going down this career path.

-Looking at different job titles related to computer science, students can expect a strong salary outlook for computer science degree holders.
-For instance, software developers have a median salary of $110,140.
-Computer network architects, on the other hand, have a median salary of $116,780, information security analysts receive $103,590, and data administrators’ median salary is $98,860 (BLS, 2021).
+Looking at different job titles related to computer science such, students can expect a strong salary outlook for computer science degree holders.
+For instance, software developers have a median salary of $75,774.
+Computer network architects, on the other hand, have a median salary of $124,643, information security analysts receive $75,213, and data administrators' median salary is $76,568 (Payscale, 2023).

 Source: BLS, 2021